-Another modernization project which has been fielded during the past year is the Remote Automated Integrated Loran system, commonly referred to as RAIL.
-The RAIL system is composed of Loran specific software developed by LSU and incorporated into a Windows NT system.
+Another modernization project which has been fielded since the beginning of 2000 is the Remote Automated Integrated Loran system, commonly referred to as RAIL.
+The RAIL system is composed of Loran-specific software developed by LSU and incorporated into a Windows NT system.
 The RAIL system centralizes numerous command and control functions previously performed by a variety of LORSTA equipment.
-Overall, the RAIL system is being prototyped in three distinct phases, although some functionality is incorporated through two successive phases.
+Overall, the RAIL systemhas three distinct prototype phases, although some functionality is incorporated through two successive phases.

 RAIL Phase I replaces the Coast Guard Standard Workstation II (CGSWII) for communications between the control and transmitting stations.
 RAIL interfaces operational commands, such as blink commands, and operational traffic between the equipment and operators at either end.
-Both course and fine control parameters are electronically digitized and recorded for current and future reference.
+Both coarse and fine control parameters are electronically digitized and recorded for current and future reference.
 Additionally, RAIL Phase I interfaces with the installed ABS and, where applicable, the Time of Transmission Monitors (TTM).

 The home screen displays seven fields and reports the current status of all equipment interfaced with RAIL.
 The LORSTA's operating mode (for example, station maintenance) and rate information for dual rated stations is displayed.
-The Delta field displays the current course and fine values for signal characteristics.
-Additionally, a cycle comp value ranging in value from -100 nS to +100 nS and a receiver amplitude value are also displayed.
+The Delta screen displays the current coarse and fine values for signal characteristics.
+Additionally, a cycle comp value ranging in value from -100 ns to +100 ns and a receiver amplitude value are also displayed.
 Double clicking on the appropriate icon allows the operator to adjust the tolerance threshold.